Buckley-Sitzman-LLP/buckley-sitzman-com/src/services/services.md

       Compilations are usually requested for internal purposes and are based upon information provided by a company's management.
 They do not offer assurance but may involve some adjustment to accounting records.
   - title: Financial and Retirement Planning
+    summary: Reach your financial goals and prepare for retirement
     body: Buckley & Sitzman, LLP's goal is to help you reach your financial goals and maintain financial independence through a comfortable retirement.
 We can guide you through tough decision-making processes such as asset